CSCfi/csc-user-guide/docs/data/sensitive-data/sequencing_center_tutorial.md

 If the data is used in other environments, decryption must be done by the user.

-In SD Connect service the shared bucket, in this example `animine_data_import_1`, needs some preparations before the uploaded data can be downloaded.

-First, user must share the bucket to her own project too.
-After that the uploaded data can be accessed, not through the normal data _Browser_ view, but through the _Shared_ view of SD Connect.

 In the example above, researcher _Tiina Tutkija_ shared a data bucket `animine_data_import_1` in Allas service to receive data from sequencing center.
 The sequencing center uploaded file `run_12_R1.fastq.c4gh` to the bucket.
 Tiina can now use [SD Connect](https://sd-connect.csc.fi) to download this file to her local computer.

-   * First, Tiina checks the _Project Identifier_ string of her project and copies it to the clip board.
-   * Then, on the _Browser_ view of SD Connect she presses the _Share_ button of the bucket (`animine_data_import_1`).
-This opens the Bucket sharing page.
-Here, Tiina turns on _read_ and _write_ permissions and adds her Project Identifier (shown in the user information page of SD Connect) to the field: Project Identifiers to share with.
-The sharing is activated by clicking the Share button.
-   * Next, Tiina moves to the _Shared to the project_ view which now includes bucket `animine_data_import_1`.

-She can now open the bucket and start downloading the data.

 However, after downloading the file is still in encrypted format.
 To decrypt the file Tiina opens the _[cryp4gh-gui](https://github.com/CSCfi/crypt4gh-gui/blob/master/README.md)_ encryption tool that she previously installed to her computer to create the encryption keys.